 - Medicine: handles the administering of the correct drugs to control pain and stabilise a body in shock.
 Medicine can also have non-combat related benefits – for more information, see the Skill.

-- Surgery: can brace or splint that break in such a way that it will (eventually) heal.
-In game time, an afflicted character will continue to suffer the -1 to strength effect of crippling damage (as the limb or such is still not functional), but the pain will be lessened and movement will be all-but restored to the rest of the body.
-It’s generally helpful for RP purposes.
+- Surgery: can brace or splint an injury.
+In game time, an afflicted character will continue to suffer the effects of their injury (as a broken bone or will not heal in the scant hours an event occupies), but the pain will be lessened and movement will be all-but restored to the rest of the body.
+Generally helpful for RP purposes.

 The Sanity System is there to enhance role play.
 It is not a numbers game.